Missing information?

 More information

 The 15th Squadron, operating in conjunction with the British 226th Squadron, attacked four airdromes in occupied territory at approximately 08:00 AM.
-Six A-20 American Aircraft flown by American crews operated in conjunction with six aircraft of simular type flown by British crews to attack the following four airdromes: De Kooy, Haanstede, Daltonburg and Burgon Alkmaar.
+Six A-20 American Aircraft flown by American crews operated in conjunction with six aircraft of simular type flown by British crews to attack the following four airdromes: De Kooy, Haamstede, Daltonburg and Burgon Alkmaar.

 All planes were loaded with two 500-lb, 11 second delayed action fuse and 16 30-lb incendiaries.